tinymins/vue-boilerplate/README.md

   # Second, change git remote url to your own git repo and push.
   git remote set-url origin <yourAppGitRepoUrl> && git push

-  # If you are in China, please modify the npm registry
+  # If you are in China, you can modify the npm registry for better network speed
   npm config set registry https://registry.npm.taobao.org

-  # Third, install the dependencies.
-  npm install

-  # Then, launch it with development version.
+  # Then, run start, dependencies will be installed automaticly, and app will be launched.
-  npm run dev
+  npm start
   ```

 ## How to build